Home Heat Pump Guide

 Like a boiler, a heat pump needs an annual service to keep it running efficiently and to catch small issues before they become expensive failures.
 Unlike a boiler service, however, many homeowners are unsure what a heat pump service actually involves — partly because the technology is newer to the UK market and partly because the checks are quite different.

 This guide explains exactly what a qualified engineer checks during a heat pump annual service, why each check matters, how much you should expect to pay, and what happens if you skip servicing altogether.
+For a broader picture of ongoing costs, see our heat pump running costs guide.

 Why Annual Servicing Matters